Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1670.

 Location.
-40° 33.316′ N, 74° 17.16′ W. Marker is in Woodbridge, New Jersey, in Middlesex County.
-Marker is at the intersection of S Park Drive and Elmwood Avenue, on the left when traveling east on S Park Drive.
-The marker is in the Marion and Norman Tanzman Recreational Area.
-Touch for map.
-Marker is in this post office area: Woodbridge NJ 07095, United States of America.
-Touch for directions.
+40° 33.316′ N, 74° 17.16′ W. Marker is in Woodbridge Township, New Jersey, in Middlesex County.
+It is in Woodbridge.
+It is at the intersection of South Park Drive and Elmwood Avenue, on the left when traveling east on South Park Drive.
+The marker is in the Marion and

 The Clay-and-Brick Industry Marker site image.
 Click for full size.